 I recently took an Allegiant Airlines flight.
 This is the story of our survival through terrible online experience and mismatched branding.

 The online booking experience was terrible.
 We ended up paying an extra $12 USD by mistake for selecting a seat.
-We were confused how that happened but flew with it (pun intended).
+We were confused about how that happened but flew with it (pun intended).

 We were warned and prompted with every possible additional cost you could imagine: